 - Environmental Studies at Skidmore

-- Latin American Studies at Skidmore
+- Latin American and Latinx Studies at Skidmore

 - Green Corps: In Green Corps' yearlong paid program, you'll get intensive training in the skills you'll need to make a difference in the world.
 You'll get hands-on experience fighting to solve urgent environmental problems—global warming, deforestation, water pollution, and many others—with groups such as Sierra Club and Food and Water Watch.
 And, when you graduate from Green Corps, we'll help you find a career with one of the nation's leading environmental and social change groups.
 For more information, read below or visit our web site: www.greencorps.org.
 Apply online today at greencorps.org/apply.

 At the discretion of the IA student's home department, credit toward the minor for internationally related internships in the United States or abroad may be earned.